Computer keyboard: Cursor keys

-The Insert key is mainly used to switch between overtype mode, in which the cursor overwrites any text that is present on and after its current location, and insert mode, where the cursor inserts a character at its current position, forcing all characters past it one position further.
-The Delete key discards the character ahead of the cursor's position, moving all following characters one position "back" towards the freed place.
+The key is mainly used to switch between overtype mode, in which the cursor overwrites any text that is present on and after its current location, and insert mode, where the cursor inserts a character at its current position, forcing all characters past it one position further.
+The key discards the character ahead of the cursor's position, moving all following characters one position "back" towards the freed place.
 On many notebook computer keyboards the key labeled Delete (sometimes Delete and Backspace are printed on the same key) serves the same purpose as a Backspace key.
-The Backspace key deletes the preceding character.
+The key deletes the preceding character.